 two on which to focus the presentation.

-Assignment 5) Creative project: (20) Students will be asked to create an example of visual rhetoric or visual argument in a medium of the student’s choice (a photograph, an architectural design, a body argument, an image event, a webpage, flash, etc.).
-A one page proposal for the project is due October 5.
+Assignment 5) Creative project: (20) Students will be asked to create an example of visual rhetoric or visual argument in a medium similar to the one being studied in the progressive paper(so, if you are analyzing a photo, create a photo; if you are analyzing a memorial, create a memorial; if you are analyzing a webpage, make a webpage, etc.).
+A one page proposal for the project is due February 24.
 The proposal should be a one page document that details the following:

 Assignment 6) Discussion: (20) Graduate seminars at their best are open and free flowing discussions, where you engage each others' hearts and minds.
 The professor should serve as a muse or a guide, but not a drill sergeant.
 For a seminar to be a location of invention, and not just regurgitation, you must come ready to talk, to think, to rethink and to engage.
 Otherwise, seminars can devolve into just being an instance where the professor tells you what to think.
 Being a good participant does not mean that you always have the answer; it can also mean that you know when to ask the right questions and when to recognize that the answers have already been offered by the class but need to be synthesized.
 Discussion is a central component of this class insofar as each person's analysis of the readings can be enhanced by others' insights.
 For a detailed description of the criteria used in the assessment of